Cray-HPE/docs-csm/operations/iuf/workflows/backup.md

 ### 1.1 Slingshot Fabric Manager

-It is recommended to create a backup of the Slingshot Fabric Manager prior to proceeding with the workflow.
+Create a backup of the Slingshot Fabric Manager prior to proceeding with the workflow.
 Refer to the "Backup and Restore Operation of Fabric Configuration" section in the _Slingshot Operations Guide for Customers_ for details on how to perform this operation.

 Once this step has completed: